What is Agility?

 1. Ladder Drills

-You can also incorporate Kinetic Bands while doing ladder drills to boost your performance and strengthen your hip flexors, legs, glutes, and core.
+You can also incorporate resistance bands for legs while doing ladder drills to boost your performance and strengthen your hip flexors, legs, glutes, and core.

 2. Quick Feet Acceleration Training